hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

   Answer concisely and avoid unsupported claims.
 ```

-Drafts are Jinja templates, so they can include release-time variables:
+Because drafts are Jinja templates rather than static text, they can also
+include release-time variables:

 ```yaml
 # prompts/drafts/message.yaml.j2